Code-Inside/Blog/_posts/2015-03-03-keep-your-testdata-with-your-tests.md

 ---
 layout: post
 title: "Keep your test data with your tests"
 description: "Unit Testing is great, but mocking the result of each 3rd party call can be a pain.
-Why not embedding actual "real world" test data inside your test data and keep you sane?"
+Why not embedding actual real world test data inside your test data and keep you sane?"
-date: 2015-03-03 20:30
+date: 2015-03-03 21:30
 author: robert.muehsig
 tags: [Testing, Unit Tests, TDD]
 language: en